PelionIoT/mbed-cloud-client/README.md

-# Device Management Client
+# Izuma Connect
-This repository contains Pelion Device Management Client: a library that connects devices to Pelion Device Management service and to Mbed-enabled cloud services from our partners.
+This repository contains Izuma Connect (formerly Pelion Device Management Client): a library that connects devices to Pelion Device Management service and to Mbed-enabled cloud services from our partners.

 The documentation is hosted [here](https://www.pelion.com/docs/device-management/current/welcome/index.html).